BSSeeker/BSseeker2/README.md

                             y=5 indicate that for one read, if #(mCH sites)/#(all CH sites)>0.8 and #(mCH sites)>5, then tag XS=1; or else tag XS=0.
 [Default: 0.5,5]
-        --multiple-hit      Output reads with multiple hits to file"Multiple_hit.fa"
+        -M FileName, --multiple-hit=FileName
+                            File to store reads with multiple-hits
+        -u FileName, --unmapped=FileName
+                            File to store unmapped reads
         -v, --version       show version of BS-Seeker2

       Aligner Options:
         You may specify any additional options for the aligner.
-You just have to prefix them with --bt- for bowtie, --bt2- for bowtie2, --soap- for soap, --rmap- for rmap, and BS Seeker will pass them on.
+You just have to prefix them with --bt- for bowtie, --bt2- for bowtie2, --soap- for soap, --rmap- for rmap, and BS-Seeker2 will pass them on.
 For example:
         --bt-p 4 will increase the number of threads for bowtie to 4, --bt-- tryhard will instruct bowtie to try as hard as possible to find valid alignments when they exist, and so on.
-Be sure that you know what you are doing when using these options!
-Also, we don't do any validation on the values.

 ####Examples :